FL4SHC4R – Which Plates were the Biggest Money Spinners?

-We’ve all been there – sat behind a car in a traffic queue having a good giggle at the private plate in front of us which mysteriously spells ‘B00B5’ or, you know, something equally bizarre.
+We’ve all been there – sat behind a car in a traffic queue having a good giggle at the private plate in front of us which mysteriously spells something bizarre or funny.

-How much would you be willing to pay to have your name spelled out on a personalised registration plate?
-Believe it or not, many of us up and down the country fork out thousands for super quirky or tremendously strange number plates.
+How much would you be willing to pay to have your name spelt out on a personalised registration plate?
+Baring in mind a personalised reg can decrease the value of your car.
+Believe it or not, many of us up and down the country fork out thousands for a super quirky or tremendously strange number plates.

 Since the DVLA began selling and auctioning private plates in 1989, they’ve managed to flog 4.2 million in the UK alone.
 Additionally, there are countless private plate dealers on the web, which, despite appearing a little non-legit, manage to sell some of the most expensive, albeit ridiculous, number plates you can imagine.

 There are a number of private plate characteristics that determine its hugely expensive value.
 For instance, the containment of one single letter and the owner’s initials are features that you’d need to win a share of the EuroMillions to pay for.

 Which begs the question, just exactly how much would one person be willing to pay for the most exclusive number plate?

 We’ve brought you a list of the most expensive private number plates in the UK.
 You may well despair –or burst with delight over – these bad boys!